 This study can conclude that the feasibility of market demand to foresee sufficient candidates in establishing the new master program in FSPU, UiTM, Shah Alam, Selangor gave encouraging results.
-The main target respondents in the study were the built environment professions of government sectors and private companies.
+The primary target respondents in the study were the built environment professions of government sectors and private companies.
 Landscape Architects constituted the largest group of professionals comprising about 38% of the total respondents.
 Most of them represented 80% are interested in further their study in landscape architecture field and specialize in landscape management.
 They would prefer a combination of course work and research modules.
-Lectures are preferred to be held in Klang Valley area to enable them to attend during weekdays in a two year period of study.
-To be competent, it is also important for the program to be fully recognized by ILAM.
-The outcome of this study could help to envisage the feasibility of the department to introduce the Master in Landscape Architecture program at UiTM campus, Shah Alam.
-This study may also provide a foundation for the development of a Master in Landscape Architecture curriculum for UiTM as well as provide a basis for new employment opportunities and competitiveness particularly for professionals Bumiputera in Malaysia.
+Lectures are preferred to be held in Klang Valley area to enable them to attend during weekdays in two years of study.
+To be competent, it is also essential for the program to be fully recognized by ILAM.
+The outcome of this study could help to envisage the feasibility of the department to introduce the Master in Landscape Architecture curriculum for UiTM as well as provide a basis for new employment opportunities and competitiveness, particularly for professionals Bumiputera in Malaysia.